STOCKHOLM TO RIGA FERRY – TALLINK ROMANTIKA REVIEW

 In total, we spent €115 – this included our meal (which was unlimited food & drink) and the litres of Jaeger we consumed.
 You will likely spend (and drink) a lot less!

 HOW LONG DOES THE STOCKHOLM TO RIGA FERRY TAKE?

 We left Stockholm ferry terminal around 5pm and arrived in Riga at 11am the following morning.
 Although 17 hours sounds like a long time, there is so much to see and do on board that the time went past so quickly.
 The Tannoy announcing that we had arrived in Riga actually woke us up in the morning we had slept that well!

-As we were staying in the Birka Hostel in central Stockholm, we took the train to the Stockholm ferry terminal (VÄRTAHAMNEN).
+As we were staying in the Birka Hostel while backpacking Stockholm, we took the train to the Stockholm ferry terminal (VÄRTAHAMNEN).
 It was a short few minutes walk to Hötorget station, from there we took a 10 minute train journey to Gärdet.
 From Gärdet it was a 500m walk from the metro stop to the Stockholm ferry terminal – even with our backpacks we didn’t find the walk too strenuous and there is plenty to see at the port.
 In total from the city to the terminal took us around 40 minutes.
 (You can see our route here).